 When measuring the status of this BUI, the Index of Biotic Integrity (IBI) and the Modified Index of Well-Being (MIwb) should be used to measure the fish community.
 The IBI is a multimetric index patterned after an original IBI described by Karr (1981) and Fausch et al. (1984).
+It should also be noted that Ohio EPA has a Low-End Scoring Adjustment as a part of its guidelines for IBI evaluations.
+Many of these adjustments are based on a low number of fish collected in a sample; however even with sufficient sample numbers in some cases this metric score may still be manually adjusted.
+The low-end adjustments to the score may affect the assessment unit averages.
+The metric conditions for these sites should be consulted if the assessment unit is impaired to determine what actions are needed to improve the site.
+For more information on this adjustment, see the Ohio EPA 2014 references.

 The MIwb is a measure of fish community abundance and diversity using numbers and weight information, and is a modification of the original Index of Well-Being applied to fish community information from the Wabash River (Gammon 1976; Gammon et al. 1981).
 The modification corrects for a predominance and high abundance of fish species tolerant to environmental degradation that would otherwise produce false high readings.
+However, the MIwb metric is not applicable to sample locations with drainage areas of 20.0 square miles or less.
+When averaging the MIwb values for the assessment unit this needs to be taken into consideration.
+The status should be determined based on assessment unit averages for only those sites with applicable MIwb values.
+The absence of a MIwb value (for this reason) does not affect the status and will not make an assessment unit impaired.

-There are differences in IBI and MIwb criteria between the two ecoregions where Ohio's AOCs are located -EOLP and HELP.
-See the table below for values in each ecoregion.
-Ohio EPA has determined nonsignificant departure to be 4 points and 0.5 points for the IBI and MIwb values, respectively.
+There are differences in IBI and MIwb criteria between the two ecoregions where Ohio's AOCs are located - EOLP and HELP.
+See the table in the target box for values in each ecoregion.
+Ohio EPA has determined non-significant departure to be 4 points and 0.5 points for the IBI and MIwb values, respectively for EWH and WWH.
 These values for the tributaries are considered criteria and adopted in the Ohio WQS.
-The non-significant departure value is incorporated into the State of Ohio Restoration Targets for fish populations listed above.

 In addition to the river habitat areas, two other zones exist - the Lake Erie shoreline and an area where river and lake water mix.
-Ohio EPA refers to this latter area as a lacustuary (combination of the terms lacustrine and estuary).
-These areas could also be described as drowned river mouths (lake water flows into the river essentially "drowning" the river mouth).
-There are no differences in the lacustuary IBI (L-IBI) target between the two ecoregions - EOLP and HELP.
-There is not a separate MIwb index for the lacustuary; however the target is different than the riverine targets.
-The L-IBI and MIwb values used to evaluate lacustuaries are guidance and have not yet been finalized or adopted into State rules.
-No non-significant departure values have been determined for L-IBI and MIwb assessments in lacustuaries so the Lacustuary Fish Population Restoration Targets listed above reflect only state guidance values.
-If non-significant departure values are determined in the future, the L-IBI and MIwb targets may be adjusted.
+Ohio EPA refers to the former as the Nearshore Area and the latter as a lacustuary (combination of the terms lacustrine and estuary).
+The lacustuary areas could also be described as drowned river mouths (lake water flows into the river essentially "drowning" the river mouth).
+There are no differences in the nearshore IBI (N-IBI) or the lacustuary IBI (L-IBI) target between the two ecoregions - EOLP and HELP.
+There is not a separate MIwb index for the lacustuary; however, the target is different than the riverine targets.
+There is no MIwb index for the nearshore area.
+The L-IBI, N-IBI and MIwb values used to evaluate lacustuaries and nearshore areas are guidance and have not yet been finalized or adopted into State rules.
+No non-significant departure values have been determined for L-IBI, N-IBI and MIwb assessments in lacustuaries and nearshore areas.
+If non-significant departure values are determined in the future, the L-IBI, N-IBI and MIwb targets may be adjusted.
 (See Appendix B for more detail and a description of lacustuaries within Ohio's AOCs.)